joshhhyy/gas/README.md

 ###Who is it for?

-Phase 1: GA Sydney WDI students, instructors, course producers and other staff (intake WDI-10 onwards);
+**Phase 1:** GA Sydney WDI students, alumni, instructors, course producers and outcomes producers (intake WDI-10 onwards);

-Phase 2: GA Sydney students (etc) (WDI, FEWD, BEWD, UXDI);
+**Phase 2:** GA Sydney students, alumni, instructors, course producers and outcomes producers (WDI, FEWD, BEWD, UXDI);

-Phase 3: GA global students (etc);
+**Phase 3:** GA Global students, alumni, instructors, course producers and outcomes producers.

 ###What problem does it address?

-Problem 1: Everyone’s encouraged to start a blog at the beginning of the course, and most people intend to, but few people actually do, and most people who don’t regret it.
-This remove a few barriers to students starting their blogs, such as: “what format should my blog take?”, “what site should I use?”.
+**Problem 1**: Everyone’s encouraged to start a blog at the beginning of the course, and most people intend to, but few people actually do, and those who don’t generally regret it.
+This removes a few barriers to students starting their blogs, such as: “what format should my blog take?”, “what site should I use?”.
 It will also allow users to see what their fellow students (and past alumni) have written about, giving them inspiration and motivation to post.

-Problem 2: Students don’t have a central location to find out their classmates’ professional/social accounts.
+**Problem 2**: Students don’t have a central location to find out their classmates’ professional/social accounts.
 GitHub, Twitter, LinkedIn and Facebook account details.
 User profiles will give students access to all their classmates’ social/professional profiles/sites.

-Problem 3: Current students don’t necessarily know what to expect from the course or what to expect once they finish the course.
+**Problem 3**: Current students don’t necessarily know what to expect from the course or what to expect once they finish the course.
 The blog will allow students to see what alumni have done since finishing the course, and allow alumni to see what current students are up to.

 ### Group
-- Chris Barnaby
+- Chris Barnaby;
-- Josh Bonador
+- Josh Bonador;
-- Alan Wright
+- Alan Wright.

 ### Framework
 ####Tools and languages